unovue/shadcn-vue/apps/www/src/content/docs/contribution.md

 </template>
 ```

-As you can see, `AccordionRootEmits` and `AccordionRootProps` types are imported from radix, combined with `useForwardPropsEmits` and then are binded using `v-bind` syntaxt.
+As you can see, `AccordionRootEmits` and `AccordionRootProps` types are imported from radix, combined with `useForwardPropsEmits` and then are binded using `v-bind` syntax.

 ### CSS Classes
 There are cases when we want to accept `class` as a prop in our `shadcn/vue` component and then combine it with a default tailwind class on our `radix-vue` component via `cn` utility function.